LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 Try adjusting the position and color parameters and see how they can affect the image being drawn.

 MonoGame uses a coordinate system where (0, 0) is at the screen's upper-left corner.
 X values increase moving right, and Y values increase moving down.
-Understanding this, let's try to center the logo on the game window.
+Understanding this, we wil try to center the logo on the game window.

 To center content on the screen, we need to find the window's center point.
 We can access this using the [**Window.ClientBounds**](xref:Microsoft.Xna.Framework.GameWindow.ClientBounds) property from the [**Game**](xref:Microsoft.Xna.Framework.Game) class, which represents the rectangular bounds of the game window.  [**Window.ClientBounds**](xref:Microsoft.Xna.Framework.GameWindow.ClientBounds) exposes both  [**Width**](xref:Microsoft.Xna.Framework.Rectangle.Width) and [**Height**](xref:Microsoft.Xna.Framework.Rectangle.Height) properties for the window's dimensions in pixels.
 By dividing these dimensions in half, we can can calculate the window's center coordinates.
-Let's update our [**Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) method to use this:
+We can update our [**Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) method to use this:

 [!code-csharp[](./snippets/draw_center_wrong.cs?highlight=9-16)]

 > [!TIP]
 > In the example above, we multiply the [**Vector2**](xref:Microsoft.Xna.Framework.Vector2) created by `0.5f` to halve the value instead of dividing it by `2.0f`.
 If you are not used to seeing this, it might seem strange at first, but it is actually an optimization technique.
 CPUs are able to perform multiplication operations much faster than division operations and reading `* 0.5f` is easily understood to be the same thing as `/ 2.0f` when reading.

 We have now set the position to half the window's dimensions, which should center the logo.
-Let's run the game to see the result.
+Run the game to see the result.

 | ![Figure 6-2: Attempting to draw the MonoGame logo centered on the game window](./images/logo-off-center.png) |
 | :-----------------------------------------------------------------------------------------------------------: |